ivuorinen/starred/README.md

 - [ConSol/docker-headless-vnc-container](https://github.com/ConSol/docker-headless-vnc-container) - Collection of Docker images with headless VNC environments
 - [Matty9191/ssl-cert-check](https://github.com/Matty9191/ssl-cert-check) - Send notifications when SSL certificates are about to expire.
-- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
-I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
+- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
+I began this process on January 1, 2022, and plan to continue until March 31.
+I will be dedicating one hour each day, including weekends, to gaining a foundational understanding of the various aspects of DevOps.
+This will be a 90-day intensive study period.
+2022 & 2023 inc.
 - [Sparragus/zsh-auto-nvm-use](https://github.com/Sparragus/zsh-auto-nvm-use) - Automatically runs `nvm use` with the node version specified in .nvmrc
 - [VildMedPap/gh-orgstats](https://github.com/VildMedPap/gh-orgstats) - Organisation specific extension for gh cli to retrieve different statistics
 - [andyfeller/gh-montage](https://github.com/andyfeller/gh-montage) - GitHub CLI extension to generate montage from GitHub user avatars